shopsys/shopsys/docs/frontend-api/pagination.md

 }
 ```

-To get next page you simply need to add the `after` parameter if you are using `first` or `before` of you are using `last` with cursor of a node
+To get to the next page, you simply need to add the `after` parameter if you are using `first` or `before` of you are using `last` with the cursor of a node.

 ```text
 {